 Extra body fat is a risk factor for developing chronic diseases including type 2 diabetes and heart disease.
 With two in three Australians carrying too much body fat, many of us may be well-intentioned, but not making the best choices when it comes to what we eat.

-Weight loss is largely a balance of choosing the right foods and being physically active in order to tip insufficient research around their health effects in the longer term.
-Let's take a look at the way some of these characteristics feature in three popular diets.
+Weight loss is largely a balance of choosing the right foods and being physically active in order to tip our internal energy balance scales in the right direction.